devtron-labs/devtron/docs/setup/install/install-devtron-using-kubectl.md

 ```bash
 vim devtron-operator-configs.yaml
 ```
 Edit the `devtron-operator-configs.yaml` to configure your Devtron installation.
-For more details about it, see [configuration](installation-configuration.md)
+For more details about it, see [configuration](installation-configuration.md).
+Make sure that the POSTGRESQL_PASSWORD should be in base64 encoded form in the secret file.
 Once your configurations are ready, continue with following steps
 ```bash
 kubectl create ns devtroncd